jayzes/wedding-website/_sections/lodging.md

 order: 5
 ---

 We are in the process of arranging hotel blocks in the Beaver Creek / Avon area.
-Please check back here shortly for more information!
+Please check back here by mid-February for more information!

 In addition to the room blocks, there are a variety of hotels and home rentals available nearby to suit nearly every preference and budget.
 Airbnb, VRBO, and East-West Vacation Rentals have a number of great options.